celo-org/docs/blog/23-12-22-how-uniswap-works/how-uniswap-works.md

 ---
 title: How Uniswap Works
-description: In this tutorial, we will provide an introduction to the decentralized finance (DeFi) ecosystem on the Celo blockchain.
+description: In this tutorial, we will provide an introduction to the decentralized finance (DeFi) ecosystem like Uniswap on the Celo blockchain.
 authors:
   - name: Obafemi Joel
     title: Content Writer, Celo Foundation